-Each property type is assigned a longterm final site energy use intensity (site EUI) performance standard.
+Each property type is assigned a long-term final site energy use intensity (site EUI) performance standard.
 Site EUI measures how efficiently energy is used in a building and reflects energy use directly under the building owner's control.
 It is calculated by dividing the total annual energy use at the site from all sources by the building's gross floor area, represented in thousand British thermal units (kBtu) per square foot.
-Onsite solar generation will receive credit towards a site's BEPS performance.
+Renewable energy is being considered as an allowance towards BEPS compliance.